nadzyah/log-anomaly-detector/README.md

 The daemon allows you to run LAD in the background and restart the LAD process to train the models with new log messages every midnight.

 The aggregation script is scheduled by cron and aggregates linguistically similar logs into one message.
 Each message is represented as a vector with the usage of Word2Vec library.
-Then we apply DBSCAN to find similar logs.
+Then I apply DBSCAN to find similar logs.
 All different words and parameters in multiple log messages are substituted with `***` symbols.

 ## Machine Learning Core